Badsworth/pfml_scripts/api/README.md

 ### Configuration

-Environment variables for the app are under `services.mass-pfml-api.environment` in the `dokcker-compose` file.
+Environment variables for the app are under `services.mass-pfml-api.environment` in the `docker-compose.yml` file.

 ### Run